The most frequent questions we get about our cruises and answers that work!

 This is the main harbour and port close to the main bus terminal.
 As the ships are arranged differently each Tuesday according to directions from the Port Authority, we cannot give you a specific dock number so please refer to the map below for possible docking positions.
 Your ship will have its name written on it.
 Most ships dock side by side and yours may be 2 or 3 boats back.
 To access your ship, please go onto the first boat and cross each one until you reach yours.
 Your ship will have a red Go Croatia Sail banner on one of its mast lines and a large sign on the side railings.

 DEPARTING FROM SPLIT: Check-in is from 11am to 12pm (noon).
 We aim to depart from Split at 1pm.

 DEPARTING FROM DUBROVNIK: Official check-in is from 5pm.
 However, you can always come to the boat earlier and leave your luggage onboard until your cabin is ready (which is often before 5pm).
 Dinner is included from around 6.30pm onwards and the first overnight is in Dubrovnik port (Gruz).

-FOR 4-DAY SPLIT TO DUBROVNIK OR 8-DAY DUBROVNIK RETURN: The boat docks into Dubrovnik on Monday afternoon and then overnights in Dubrovnik.
+FOR 4-DAY SPLIT TO DUBROVNIK: The boat docks into Dubrovnik on Monday afternoon and then overnights in Dubrovnik.
 Breakfast is from 7.30am onwards on the Tuesday and check-out must then be completed by 10am (unless you are doing the buggy safari in the morning).